wyatt-herkamp/lock_freedom/CONTRIBUTING.md

 just execute `cargo fuzz add <your_test_name>`, and to run `./fuzz-run.sh <your_test_name> --sanitizer <choose-a-sanitizer>`.
 Be sure to have installed `cargo-fuzz`.
-Write the test using the tiny "framework" I wrote, named `fuzz_helper`, available as local package.
+Write the test using the tiny "framework" I wrote, named `fuzzsuite`, available as local package, in `fuzz/fuzzsuite.
 You can look at other fuzz tests as examples.

 # FIXME
-I don't know why, but memory sanitizer detects uninitialized value read when initializing `fuzz_helper`.
+I don't know why, but memory sanitizer detects uninitialized value read when initializing `fuzzsuite`.
 The weird is that I have no unsafe in it and no reason to believe it is actually problem of my code.
 I believe it is an  issue of libfuzzer itself.